 Concurrent Delays are simultaneous delays caused by the contractor and the client, that affects the project schedule and completion date.

 Critical interests in a project include the estimate of important time for completing it, and identification of the sequence of activities on which delay causes the delay to project completion.
 A sound estimate of project time requires valid assumptions how the project is carried out.
-CPM (Critical Path Method) is a most commonly used modeling technique to calculate a project’s critical path, activity event times, float time and hence the estimate time of the project.
+CPM (Critical Path Method) is one of the most commonly used modeling techniques to determine a project’s critical path and calculate the float time and the completion time of the project.
 In addition, it must prospectively forecast the likely effect of changed circumstances.
-CPM sees a project as a composition of activities.
-CPM programming uses the network analysis technique based on primarily two variables: activity durations and activity relationships .
+CPM technique uses the project network analysis technique depending on primarily two variables which are activity durations and relationships .
 Given the set of activities involved in a construction project with those durations and activity relationships, the CPM uniquely derives the necessary time for completing the project.
 CPM provides a formal structure systematically describe the project schedule in a way that can simulate the time impact of any change in construction project assumptions.

 The as-planned time schedule is supposed to show the Contractor’s true intentions, what activities were planned to be performed, when, in which sequence, etc. as detailed as possible.
-Usually it is made using available computer software based on a CPM programming.
+It is often made by using a software tool.
 The date of project completion agreed on the contract is calculated based on the as-planned schedule.
 It is not rare that the analyst may need to correct the baseline schedule before relying on it in any substantive way due to inherent flaws or errors in a contractor’s assumption .
 If the completion date is determined based on the flawed as-planned program, the project time could be too short which results in delay to completion.
 Delay due to a flawed as-planned program does not entitle the Contractor to claim extension of time.
 Thus preparation of reliable as-planned schedule is essential.
 The as-planned schedule is itself a theoretical model how a particular contractor would like to build a project.
 To build a valid as-planned schedule, the contractor must identify all relevant information to define the CPM schedule.
 As a construction project usually involves a number of activities, the validation of an as-planned schedule requires a lot of effort.
 However, the availability of a reliable as-planned schedule is prerequisite for the integrity of any conclusion.

 This blog post “Construction Schedule Delay Analysis” is written by our guest blogger “Ali Osama, Senior Planning Engineer”.
 We would like to express our thanks to him for his studies.